pyswmm/swmmio/README.md

 scomp.drawModelComparison("imageFileName", model_a, model_b, options={'conduitSymb':'compare_hgl'})
 ```

-Exporting organized data collected from the inp and rpt files as follows.
-By default, node data is return.
-Optionally, conduit data can be returned.
-As in all methods, a bounding box (bbox) option can be passed
-to spatially filter data based.
+Export organized data collected from the inp and rpt files as follows.
+By default, node data is returned; optionally, conduit data can be returned.
+As in all methods, a bounding box (bbox) option can be passed to spatially filter data.
 ```
 model_a.exportData()
 model_a.exportData(type='conduit')